mbforbes/mapgen/report/report.md

 #### Overview

-The overall processes of the block extraction is shown below in figure TODO.
+The overall processes of the block extraction is shown below in Figure 3.

 <br />

 ![dataset fig 1](img/datafig-1.png)
 ![dataset fig 2](img/datafig-2.png)

-_Figure TODO: Stages of block extraction, done for the first task.
+_Figure 3: Stages of block extraction, done for the first task.
 The individual steps are described in the running text._

 <br />

-Block extraction broadly involved the following stages, each of which are illustrated above (Figure TODO):
+Block extraction broadly involved the following stages, each of which are illustrated above (Figure 3):

 - (a) OpenStreetMaps data is parsed from its native XML format, and all _ways_ (collections of nodes) are rendered as polygons.